Sony Xperia M

-The Sony Xperia M is an Android 4.1/4.2/4.3 Jelly Bean OS smartphone from Sony which was launched in August 2013.
+The Sony Xperia M is an Android smartphone from Sony which was launched in August 2013.

 Features

 Hardware

 The Xperia M has a 4-inch TFT Capacitive touchscreen display, a 1 GHz Dual-core Snapdragon S4 Plus processor, a 5 mega-pixel HD Camera, 1 GB of RAM, and a total 4 GB of internal storage which can be extended by a microSD/HC card up to 32 GB.
+This phone also features removable back covers with different colors like black, purple, light green and white.

 Software

 The Xperia M is also available in a dual SIM variant as Xperia M Dual.
 Android 4.3 Jelly Bean OS update has been released for both - the Sony Xperia M and the Sony Xperia M Dual.

-This phone also features removable back covers with different colors like black, purple, light green and white.
-It is the cheapest PlayStation certified phone.